-Traditionally thought of as a lender of last resort, debtor finance companies should not be overlooked as a funding option for growing businesses.
+Traditionally thought of as a lender of last resort, debtor finance companies should not be overlooked as business funding options for growing businesses.

 Provided the business is profitable, debtor finance allows you to borrow against the debtor book.
 There are a few drawbacks associated with using debtor funding, however when managed correctly these can be overcome and I have certainly seen debtor funding used to beneficial effect by business owners who had little or no ‘bricks and mortar’ security.